haskell-org/summer-of-haskell/content/ideas/accelerate-automatic-differentiation.md

   library.

-The first strategy is likely easier, and which strategy we choose can be based on the exprience of the student.
+The first strategy is likely easier, and which strategy we choose can be based on the experience of the student.

 ### Future work / possible extensions